zf4223v1ms7/nexus-sdk/docs/cli.md

 ---

-**`nexus gas expiry disable --tool-fqn <fqn> --owner-cap <object_id>`**
+**`nexus gas expiry disable --tool-fqn <fqn> --owner-cap [object_id]`**

 Disables the expiry gas extension for the tool specified by the FQN.

-This operation requires that the `OwnerCap<OverGas>` object is passed to the command and owned by the transaction sender.
+If the OwnerCap object ID is not passed, the CLI will attempt to use the one saved in the configuration file.

 {% hint style="info" %}
 This command requires that a wallet is connected to the CLI...